Module: fetch

 # Parameters

-- **base_dir**: Base directory for journal files
+- **base_dir**: Base directory for journal files: typically the hashtag

 - **year**: Year as string (YYYY)